Want to heal fast after giving birth to your baby?

 Remember to take some time for self-care, and helping your stitches and other postpartum issues heal quickly are as important as looking after your baby right now.

 For the purposes of this article I am assuming you had a vaginal delivery.
-If you are looking for C-section healing tips, there’s a fantastic post over at Italian Polish Mommy all about this very subject.
+If you are looking for C-section healing tips head over to this post.

 How long will it take me to heal after giving birth?